aiijazfatima/dev-heatwave-aws/create-dbs/create-dbs.md

 3. Enter the OCI account credentials.
 This is your User Name and Password.
 Click the **Sign In** button.
     ![oci info](./images/oci-info.png "oci info")

-4. Once you are logged in, you will see the MySQL HeatWave Page. click the **Create MySQL DB System** button.
+4. Once you are logged in, you will see the Heatwave Page. click the **Create MySQL DB System** button.
     ![mds console](./images/mds-console.png "mds console")

-## Task 2: Create a MySQL HeatWave DB System and add on a HeatWave Cluster
+## Task 2: Create a Heatwave DB System and add on a HeatWave Cluster

-1. Create a MySQL DB system, MyDBSystem, which is the logical container for MySQL HeatWave instances, and note the administrator username and password as you will need it to connect to the DB System
+1. Create a MySQL DB system, MyDBSystem, which is the logical container for Heatwave instances, and note the administrator username and password as you will need it to connect to the DB System

     ![create db name](./images/create-db-name.png "create db name")